 David Gogo farts in his old record label’s general direction on Dine Under the Stars

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, FEB.
-27, 1997 Just two years ago Nanaimo blues-rocker David Gogo seemed to have the music world by the tail.
+ORIGINALLY PUBLISHED ON FEB.
+27, 1997 By Steve Newton Just two years ago Nanaimo blues-rocker David Gogo seemed to have the music world by the balls.
 Only 25 years old, he was inked to a worldwide recording deal by EMI Music, which was so pleased about signing Gogo that it manufactured limited-edition double-disc promo versions … Continue reading David Gogo farts in his old record label’s general direction on Dine Under the Stars